NotionCue

 Sixteen checks is a lot to action at once, and not every organisation needs every check equally.
 A practical prioritisation, based on effort-to-impact ratio rather than raw check count:

-Do this week, regardless of business type: fix robots.txt duplication and add explicit AI crawler rules; add a Content-Signal directive with a deliberate policy; publish a current sitemap referenced from robots.txt; verify no Cloudflare-managed rule is silently overriding your intended configuration.
+Do this week, regardless of business type: fix robots.txt duplication and add explicit AI crawler rules; add a Content-Signal directive with a deliberate policy; publish a current sitemap referenced from robots.txt; verify no platform-managed rule is silently overriding your intended configuration.

 Most of the checks in this guide are one-time or infrequent implementation work — publish a file, add a header, configure a middleware — rather than ongoing content production.
-What they share with everything else in this series is the same underlying requirement: an AI crawler or agent runtime has to actually be able to reach and correctly parse whatever you publish, which is precisely the layer the NotioncCue AI Crawler Audit verifies.
+What they share with everything else in this series is the same underlying requirement: an AI crawler or agent runtime has to actually be able to reach and correctly parse whatever you publish, which is precisely the layer the NotionCue AI Crawler Audit verifies.
 After implementing any of the discovery documents in this guide — your MCP Server Card, your API catalog, your OAuth metadata — running the Crawler Audit confirms the file is reachable in the exact server-rendered form an agent runtime receives, not just correctly formatted according to a validator that never checks real-world crawler access.

-The NotioncCue llms.txt Generator complements the newer discovery standards covered here directly: llms.txt remains one of the most broadly supported, lowest-friction discovery documents across the agentic web, and building it alongside your MCP Server Card and Agent Skills index gives an agent runtime multiple, mutually-reinforcing entry points into understanding what your domain offers, rather than depending on any single still-maturing standard working perfectly on its own.
+The NotionCue llms.txt Generator complements the newer discovery standards covered here directly: llms.txt remains one of the most broadly supported, lowest-friction discovery documents across the agentic web, and building it alongside your MCP Server Card and Agent Skills index gives an agent runtime multiple, mutually-reinforcing entry points into understanding what your domain offers, rather than depending on any single still-maturing standard working perfectly on its own.

 Frequently Asked Questions About Agent-Ready Websites